 How SamSam Ransomware Works?

-Now they use a wide range of applications to conduct an investigation on victim’s network.
+Now they use a wide range of applications to conduct an investigation on the victim’s network.

 According to the research, SamSam group is using any or all of the following tools:

 - Mimikatz – A tool to extract passwords and pins

 - PsExec – Launch interactive command prompts on remote systems

 - RDPWrap – Allows console and remote RDP sessions